-Wilsonart laminate flooring manufacturing was discontinued in October of 2010 leaving many former customers looking for Wilsonart laminate floors.
+Wilsonart laminate flooring manufacturing was discontinued in October of 2010 leaving many former customers looking for Wilsonart laminate flooring.
 Yet, many of the innovations that were developed continue to be built upon today.

 Having produced high pressure laminate products since the 1950’s, this global industrial corporation began as Ralph Wilson Plastics Company in Temple, Texas.
 Like many retirees, Mr. Wilson, a former executive in the laminate industry, set out simply to fill his time.